Prenatal dental care: Dental interventions during pregnancy

 Blood pressure and cardiac output decrease in pregnant women, and therefore is important to avoid potential hypotensive syndrome during dental treatment.
 This could be as a result of positioning patient in the supine position on the dental chair.
 It is recommended that the patient should have the right hip elevated 10 to 12 cm by placing a cushion; meaning the patient's hip position should be higher than the foot level in the second and third trimesters to relieve the pressure on the inferior vena cava, and if necessary, the patient should be tilted 5% to 15% on her left side.
 If patient experiences fatigue, weakness and hypotension, a full left lateral position may be needed.

 Dental interventions during pregnancy are limited depending on time of fetal development, following gynecologist clearance.
-During the first trimester there is a high risk of miscarriage ad birth defects.
+During the first trimester there is a high risk of miscarriage and birth defects.
 Treatment should thus be limited to oral examinations, emergency procedures and cleaning.
 During the second trimester fetus is at low risk of birth defects; it is safe to perform limited to oral examinations, cleanings, restorative treatment, periodontal maintenance and minor maxillofacial surgical treatment.
 Lastly, during third trimester fetus is at a lower risk of birth defects; treatment is limited to oral examinations, cleanings and only emergency procedures.

 Periodontal procedures such as scaling and root-planning can positively improve the quality of life in pregnant women; during this procedure microbial activity is decreased by removing plaque and calculus, and other irritants.
 Pyogenic granulomas or "pregnancy tumors," are commonly seen on the labial surface of the papilla in pregnant women.
 Lesions can be treated by local debridement or deep incision depending on their size, and by following adequate oral hygiene measures.

 Pregnant women may undergo routine radiographic x-ray images strictly only if necessary during pregnancy.
 Radiographs should be done with the use of a lead apron and thyroid collar at all times to avoid potential risks to the mother and fetus.